rossr2601/CS1050_Spring2025/TechDocs/Tech_Docs.md

 ### Strings ###

-Strings are essentially arrays that hold multiple char values.
+Strings are essentially [arrays](#what-is-an-array) that hold multiple char values.
 This is a non-primitive data type because it holds **multiple values**.

-[comment]: # (Connect array to module 4 when you get to it)

 This is the way that we declare Strings in this course.